 Trends

-Staying One Step Ahead of the Surge: Innovating for Wearable Medical Devices
+Innovating for Wearable Medical Devices

 Patients are routinely sent home with some type of monitoring device to record anything from heart rates to sleep cycles.
-Unfortunately, such devices tend to be cumbersome because they are often strapped on and may be attached to wires.
+Such devices tend to be cumbersome because they are often strapped on and may be attached to wires.
 This can make it difficult for patients to engage in their normal activities or to sleep, limiting patient compliance and skewing data.
 Finally, passage of data to the doctor is not immediate.
 The patient must bring the device back to the doctor for analysis.

-Rapidly Evolving Device Developments
+Rapidly Evolving Wearable Medical Device Developments

 Thanks to flexible electronics, medical monitoring devices have gotten much smaller and less cumbersome.
 In many instances, they are now wireless as well and can communicate directly to a smart phone app.
 In fact, medical researchers are using streamed data to remotely track a variety of vital signs in their subjects through the use of wireless monitoring devices.
 This shrinking in size has also led to the development of personal monitoring devices, such as step-counters and tracking bracelets, which allow consumers to self-monitor activity, heart rate and sleep cycles with an eye toward meeting their own wellness goals.
 Here again, wearing the device as instructed is essential to effectiveness.

-Rising Demand
+Rising Demand for Wearable Medical Devices

 1. They would streamline the entire process as we know it, from providing devices to patients, to potentially transferring data, to communicating treatment.
 In an ideal scenario, doctors would receive the data electronically in real time and could message the patient with treatment instructions.